-I did a fair bit of research on the topic between the internet and books and all have very different ideas on sins.
+I did a fair amount of research on the topic between the internet and books and all have very different ideas on sins.
 The sins are generally used in religious teachings to warn of mans tendency to sin.
 In Greek mythology, Pandora opening the box is considered the original sin.
-In the Satanic Bible it embraces the so called sins as they are basic human nature and tells people not to feel ashamed.
+In the Satanic Bible it embraces the so called sins as they are basic human nature and it tells people not to feel ashamed about having these feelings.
 They instead have the 9 Satanic Sins which include stupidity and pretentiousness and believe in only showing kindness to those who deserve it instead of love wasted on ingrates.
 A book by a preacher gave an indepth and rather confusing look into the sins.
-Anorexia is apparently a sin of Gluttony whereas I would have thought it would come under Pride.
+Anorexia is apparently a sin of Gluttony whereas I would have thought it might come under pride (that's if we really have to label an illness a sin).
 He also listed scenarios for each sin.
-For Lust it was considered bad for two people to come together for casual sex, it was considered worse to own a porn collection and not have a partner and it was even worse again to commit adultery.
-Basically, don’t have sex guys.
+For Lust it was considered bad for two people to have casual sex, it was worse to own a porn collection and not have a partner (apparently that makes you selfish) and worse again to commit adultery.
+Basically, don't have sex guys.